-◘ Fig. G-8 Flora elements of lower altitudinal Mediterranean vegetation: Ceratonia siliqua (a), Pistacia terebinthus (b, photo: Breckle), Cistus incanus and Cistus albidus as understory (c), Chamaerops humilis (d) (photos: Rafiqpoor).
+◘ Fig. G-8 Floral elements of lower altitudinal Mediterranean vegetation: Ceratonia siliqua (a), Pistacia terebinthus (b, photo: Breckle), Cistus incanus and Cistus albidus as understory (c), Chamaerops humilis (d) (photos: Rafiqpoor).

-Otherwise they are felled as coppice every 20 years and rejuvenated by felling.
-The result is a man-high shrubbery with sparse areas in between, which is called maquis.
+Otherwise, they are felled as coppice every 20 years and regenerate by means of shoots from old stumps.
+The result is a man-high shrubbery with sparse areas in between, which is called Maquis or Macchia.
 Macchia can also be found on slopes where the shallow soil does not allow a tall forest to grow.
 The sclerophylls, which are usually only known as shrubs, can form real trees in favourable locations when they reach a higher age; mighty trees of Quercus ilex can be seen in old gardens or parks.
-If the felling takes place every 6 to 8 years and the areas are regularly burned and grazed, then higher woody species are absent and we get open societies called garigue (◘ Fig. G-10) (or garrigue, in Greece 'Phrygana' in Spain 'Tomillares', in Palestine 'Batha').
+If the felling takes place every 6 to 8 years and the areas are regularly burned and grazed, then higher woody species are absent and we get open communities called Garigue (◘ Fig. G-10) (or Garrigue, in Greece 'Phrygana' in Spain 'Tomillares', in Palestine 'Batha').

 In the garigue, single species often predominate, such as low bushes of Quercus coccifera, Juniperus oxycedrus (in the east also Sarcopoterium spinosum bushes) or Cistus, Rosmarinus, Lavandula, Thymus, etc. The most favourable conditions for grazing are provided by the Brachypodium ramosum-Phlomis lychnites community in southern France on limestone.
 In spring, many therophytes (ephemerals) occur on bare patches.
-Geophytes (ephemeroids) such as iris, orchids (Serapias, Ophrys) and Asphodelus species are also not absent.
-Finally, on sites very degraded by fire and grazing, an almost pure affodill flur (◘ Fig. G-11) remains.
-The garigue and open affodill flats are a sea of flowers in spring, while they burn out severely in late summer.
-If the crops or grazing are abandoned, successions become noticeable, running in the direction of zonal vegetation, as shown in the scheme (◘ Fig. G-12) for S France.
+Geophytes (ephemeroids) such as Iris, Orchids (Serapias, Ophrys) and Asphodelus species are also not absent.
+Finally, on sites very degraded by fire and grazing, an almost pure Affodill vegetation with many bare soil (◘ Fig. G-11) remains.
+The garigue and open affodill sites are a sea of flowers in spring, while they scorch out severely in late summer.
+If the cultivation of crops or grazing are abandoned, successions become noticeable, tending towards the direction of zonal vegetation, as shown in the scheme (◘ Fig. G-12) for S France.

 On sandstone or acid gravel soils, succession proceeds similarly, except that the individual stages have a different floristic composition; characteristic species are, for example, the strawberry tree (Arbutus) and the tree heath (Erica arborea).

 In the eastern Mediterranean, the arboreal Quercus calliprinos (closely related to the western Mediterranean, mostly shrubby Qu. coccifera) takes over the role of Qu. ilex and represents the zonal forest type (◘ Fig. G-13 and ► Fig. G-7).
 The stages of progression and regression are similar to those in the western Mediterranean region, although other species usually dominate in the genera represented in each case.
-The manifold influence of man often leads to a barely usable thorny, low-growing garigue (batha) with sparse, thorny dwarf Breckle (regeneration) seems almost impossible here without appropriate measures.

-In the continental Mediterranean area of S-Anatolia, the pine Pinus brutia (close to P. halepensis) plays a greater role (◘ Fig. G-14).
-It often forms the tree layer, while the hardwoods occur as maquis in the shrub layer.
-Since pine does not regenerate in the maquis due to lack of light, these stands can only rejuvenate after forest fires, which explains the evenness of the tree layer.
-The pine (Pinus pinea), which is frequently planted in the Mediterranean region, probably had its natural habitats on poor sandy areas on the coast.
+The manifold influence of man often leads to a barely usable thorny, low-growing garigue (Batha) with sparse, thorny dwarf shrubs (especially with the also fire-tolerant Sarcopoterium) or even to completely open rock heaths (► Fig. G-12), where the soil is largely washed away, leaving bare rock in many places.
+Progression (regeneration) seems almost impossible here without appropriate measures.In the continental Mediterranean area of S-Anatolia, the pine Pinus brutia (close to P. halepensis) plays a greater role (◘ Fig. G-14).
+It often forms the tree layer, while the sclerophyllic species occur as macchie in the shrub layer.
+Since pine does not regenerate in the macchie due to lack of light, these stands can only rejuvenate after forest fires, which explains the evenness of the tree layer being all much the same age.
+The umbrella pine (Pinus pinea), which is frequently planted in the Mediterranean region, probably had its natural habitats on poor sandy areas on the coast.

 ◘ Fig. G-9 Quercus ilex forest on limestone above Azrou in the Middle Atlas (Morocco) (photos: Rafiqpoor).